 DSO = Distinguished Service Order

-MBE = Member of the British Empire
+MBE = Member of the Most Excellent Order of the British Empire

 MC = Military Cross